2 Chronicles 29:1-36:23 – The Reunited Monarchy

 SUMMARY

-Following the fall of the northern kingdom of Israel to Assyria in 722 B.C.E., the divided monarchy came to a close.
-Hezekiah, as a new David and Solomon, unites the people once again around the Jerusalem temple.
+Following the fall of the Northern Kingdom of Israel to Assyria in 722 BCE, the divided monarchy came to a close.
+Hezekiah, as a ruler in the image of David and Solomon, unites the people once again around the Jerusalem Temple.

 ANALYSIS

-The final period of the Chronicler’s presentation begins with the crucial reign of Hezekiah and ends with the Babylonian exile or, possibly, Cyrus’s proclamation of return.
-The first two periods, the genealogical introduction (1 Chronicles 1-9) and the united monarchy of David and Solomon (1 Chronicles 10–2 Chronicles 9), had stressed “all Israel” as a people fully united under a Davidic king and worshiping in the Jerusalem temple.
+The final period of the Chronicler’s presentation begins with the crucial reign of Hezekiah and ends with the Babylonian exile or, possibly, Cyrus’ proclamation of return.
+The first two periods, the genealogical introduction (1 Chronicles 1-9) and the united monarchy of David and Solomon (1 Chronicles 10–2 Chronicles 9), had stressed “all Israel” as a people fully united under a Davidic king and worshiping in the Jerusalem Temple.
 The third period (2 Chronicles 10-28) had stressed the division of “all Israel,” following the secession of the northern tribes, into a divided monarchy: Judah with its capital, Jerusalem, in the south, and Israel with its capital, Samaria, in the north.
-Two events, however–the Assyrian defeat of Israel in the north (30:6) and Ahaz’s utter apostasy in the south (28:6, 24-25)–had now reversed the situation that was obtained at the start of the divided monarchy: there was no longer a “northern kingdom,” and Judah was apostate.
-This sets the scene for a “reunited” monarchy in which Hezekiah as a new David and Solomon restores the ideal situation that had been shattered in 2 Chronicles 10.
+However, the Assyrian defeat of Israel in the north (30:6) and Ahaz’s apostasy in the south (28:6, 24-25) had now reversed the situation that was obtained at the start of the divided monarchy: there was no longer a “Northern Kingdom,” and Judah was apostate.
+This sets the scene for a “reunited” monarchy in which Hezekiah, as a new David and Solomon, restores the ideal situation that had been shattered in 2 Chronicles 10.